-So how much capital do you need?
-Let's be honest here, if you're consistent and you practice proper money management techniques, then you can probably start off with $50k to $100k in trading capital.
+So how much trading capital do you need?
+Let’s be honest here, if you’re consistent and you practice proper risk management techniques, then you can probably start off with $50k to $100k in trading capital.

 It’s common knowledge that most businesses fail due to undercapitalization, which is especially true in the forex trading business.

-So if you are unable to start with a large amount that you can afford to lose, be patient, save up and learn to trade the right way until you are financially ready.
+So if you are unable to start with a large amount of trading capital that you can afford to lose, be patient, save up and learn to trade the right way until you are financially ready.